 However, if there isn’t enough money in the account to fulfill this request, the check bounces.
 In turn, this can lead to a cascade of consequences for both the payer and the payee.

 Bouncing a check is not always intentional.
 It can happen for various reasons, such as an unexpected expense, a miscalculation of available funds, or a delay in depositing money into the account.
 While these situations can be genuine mistakes, they can still carry financial repercussions.

 What happens if a check bounces?

-You’ll have a bounced check when the amount in your checking account is less than the value of the check.
+Your check can bounce when the amount in your checking account is less than the value of the check amount you wrote.
 If the receiver tries to cash or deposit your check before there’s enough to cover the full amount, the check will bounce due to “non-sufficient funds” (NSF).

 Each state decides the fees owed for check payments that are returned for lack of funds.
 These “recovery costs” generally range from $20 to $40.
 Most of the time, you’ll pay a flat rate, but a few states base the fee on a percentage of the amount of the check.

 Fees for non-sufficient funds are like a bad chicken-or-egg scenario.
 If you wrote the check and truly don’t have enough money to cover the cost, then with the new fees, you can go into debt over not being able to pay.
 That makes it even harder to right the wrong and pay the original amount you owed.

 In certain cases, merchants may charge additional fees for bounced checks.
 These fees are imposed to compensate for the inconvenience and potential costs incurred by the merchant when a payment does not clear.

 $30 is the average bounced-check fee from merchants.
 That said, in most states, they’re allowed to charge up to $40.

 If you don’t have enough money in your account, but your bank covers the check for you instead of bouncing it, you may face an overdraft fee instead of an NSF fee.